 Students who attend classes or come to campus for any reason will need to self-attest their full vaccination status or declare a vaccination exemption.
-The first deadline was Oct.
-31st.
-If you self-attest after the Oct.
-31st deadline, keep in mind this may impact your ability to enroll for in-person or hybrid classes for winter quarter.
-Enrollment for currently registered students began on Nov.
-1.
+Keep in mind this may impact your ability to enroll for in-person or hybrid classes.

 - If you self-attested - thank you!
-You are able to enroll for in-person or hybrid winter quarter classes, starting Nov.
-1.
+You are able to enroll for in-person or hybrid classes.

 Attest to your vaccination or exemption status

 The form will require you to follow college safety protocols and acknowledge your understanding that the information you have provided is accurate and true, and the information provided may be subject to further verification and enforcement.